Hablamos Español Insurance Companies We Work With

 What we see most often

-Carriers see the MCS-90 on their policy and assume it means they are fully covered.
-It is a public-protection backstop, and assuming it is full coverage is one of the most dangerous misreads in trucking.
+Carriers often see the MCS-90 on their policy and assume it means they are fully covered.
+It is more accurate to read it as a public-protection backstop, required so injured members of the public can recover up to the federal minimum even when the policy itself would not respond.

 A real example

+Consider a composite, generalized example.
 A carrier believed his MCS-90 meant any accident was covered.
-After a loss the policy excluded, the insurer paid the public under the MCS-90, then billed him back for it.
-He had mistaken a public guarantee for his own coverage.
+After a loss his policy excluded, the insurer paid an injured member of the public under the MCS-90, then billed the carrier back for that payment.

 Details changed to protect privacy.
 Shared to illustrate, not to promise an outcome.